karthik-B-byte/london-lids-products/README.md

 # London Lids Product Catalog

-## How to Use
+## How to Deploy

+1. Upload the contents of this ZIP to your GitHub repo.
+2. Go to Settings > Pages.
+3. Set branch to `main` and folder to `/root`.
-Upload the files to GitHub and enable GitHub Pages to see the live product catalog site.
+4. Click Save and access the live site.

-## Features
-- Fully expandable product categories
-- Bullet-point product specs
-- Live search by keyword
-- Mobile responsive design

-## Contact
-info@londonlidsltd.com
+Enjoy!